uva-bi-sdad/DSPG-Manual/docs/src/Infrastructure/Rivanna/Config.md

 ## Configuring an SSH key with GitHub

-You add add an SSH to your GitHub account for access to GitHub (i.e., not having to input your credential every time).

-To generate an SSH key in Rivanna use,
+You can generate an SSH key in Rivanna which you may use for SSH connections (e.g., Git cloning using the SSH protocol from GitHub).

-To generate a GPG key in Rivanna, from a Rivanna [shell](https://rivanna-portal.hpc.virginia.edu/pun/sys/shell/ssh/rivanna.hpc.virginia.edu) (available through the `Rivanna Shell Access` under `Clusters` tab in the dashboard).

 ```
 ssh-keygen -t rsa -b 4096 -C "{computing_id}@virginia.edu"